Blower Door Test Results Form

 -

-What are good blower door test results?
+What is a good blower door number?

 The average blower door test result depends largely upon the age of the home, the insulation levels, and the age of the windows and doors.
-Generally, a new home should test less than 3.5 ACH50, as the insulation levels and efficiency of the windows/doors would make for a fairly airtight home. -
+Generally, a new home should test less than 3.5 ACH50, as the insulation levels and efficiency of the windows/doors would make for a fairly airtight home.

 Get more for Blower Door Test Results Form